athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 ```

-The model is fit for a fixed number of epochs, in this case 10, and a
-batch size of 32 samples
+The model is fit for a fixed number of epochs, in this case 10, and a batch size of 32 samples
-will be used, where 32 windows of data will be exposed to the model
-before the weights of the
+will be used, where 32 windows of data will be exposed to the model before the weights of the
 model are updated.
 Once the model is fit, it is evaluated on the test dataset and the accuracy
 of the fit model on the test dataset is returned.
-The completeevaluatemodel() function is
+The complete evaluate model() function is
 listed below.

 ```